Anything-Minecraft-Team/anything-minecraft/README.md

 # Introduction

 Welcome to the start of a new adventure!
 In this repository we will show you everything you need to do to setup a Minecraft Java Edition server!
-We will go through the steps in as much detail as possible, and who knows?
+We will go through the steps in as much detail as possible and who knows?
 You might become the next Hypixel!

 ## [Table Of Contents](TOC.md)